q3769/conseq4j/README.md

 ## Use it...
 For those who are in a hurry, skip directly to Setup 3.

 The typical use case is with an asynchronous message consumer.
 First off, you can do Setup 1.
-The messaging provider (e.g. an EMS queue, a Kafka topic, ...) will usually make sure that messages are delivered to the `onMessage` method in the same order as they are received by the provider, and won't deliver the next message until the previous call to `onMessage` returns.
+The messaging provider (an EMS queue, a Kafka topic/partition, etc.) will usually make sure that messages are delivered to the `onMessage` method in the same order as they are received by the provider, and won't deliver the next message until the previous call to `onMessage` returns.
 Thus logically, all messages are consumed in a single-threaded fashion in the same/correct order as they are delivered.

 This is fine but processing all messages in sequential order globally is a bit slow, isn't it?

 ### Setup 1
 ```